Bommai (2023 film)

-Bommai is a 2023 Indian Tamil-language romantic thriller film written and directed by Radha Mohan.
+Bommai is a 2023 Indian Tamil-language romantic psychological thriller film written and directed by Radha Mohan.
 The film stars S. J. Suryah and Priya Bhavani Shankar.
 It is about a man who falls in love with a mannequin.

 Principal photography began in October 2019, and wrapped in February 2020.
 The film's music is composed by Yuvan Shankar Raja, with cinematography done by Richard M. Nathan, and editing by Anthony.
 The film was released theatrically on 16 June 2023, following delays due to the COVID-19 pandemic.